 - The intensity of the core strengthening should increase over time to include concentric and eccentric (alternating) abdominal strengthening and multifidus strengthening.
 More aggressive approaches include pelvic tilt, “dead bug,” and “superman” exercises.

-- An exercise ball can then be introduced for neuromuscular re-training.
+- An exercise ball or Swiss ball can then be introduced for neuromuscular re-training.
 Patients can lie on the ball and do arm and leg raises while at the same time contracting the abdominal core muscles.

 - Finally simulation of functional activities (work or sports) and proprioceptive retraining completes the program.